-Medical Support Enforcement - if the claim is for a service provided to an individual on whose behalf child support enforcement is being carried out if: 1) the third party coverage is through an absent parent; and 2) the provider certifies that, if the provider has billed a third party, the provider has waited ninety (90) calendar days from the date of service without receiving payment before billing Medicaid.
-This requirement is intended to protect the custodial parent and the dependent children from having to pursue the non-custodial parent, his/her employer, or insurer for third party liability
+- Medical Support Enforcement if the claim is for a service provided to an individual on whose behalf child support enforcement is being carried out if: 1) the third-party coverage is through an absent parent; and 2) the provider certifies that, if the provider has billed a third party, the provider has waited ninety (90) calendar days from the date of service without receiving payment before billing Medicaid.
+This requirement is intended to protect the custodial parent and the dependent children from having to pursue the noncustodial parent, his/her employer, or insurer for third party liability - Labor & Delivery and Postpartum Care for claims for labor and delivery and postpartum care (but not for inpatient hospital costs associated with labor and delivery). - Pediatric Preventive Services for claims for pediatric preventative services, (including immunizations and EPSDT screenings and preventive services) unless BMS has made a determination related to cost effectiveness and access to care that warrants cost avoidance for ninety (90) calendar days,

-- Pediatric Preventive Services for claims for pediatric preventative services, unless BMS has made a determination related to cost effectiveness and access to care that warrants cost avoidance for ninety (90) calendar days. - Right from the Start (RFTS) for claims for RFTS services
+• Right from the Start (RFTS) -- for claims for RFTS services